Superstar (Delaney and Bonnie song): Original Delaney and Bonnie version

-In its first recorded incarnation, the song was called "Groupie (Superstar)", and was recorded and released as a B-side to the Delaney & Bonnie single "Comin' Home" in December 1969.
-Released by Atco Records in the United States and Atlantic Records in the rest of the world, the full credit on the single was to Delaney & Bonnie and Friends featuring Eric Clapton.
+In its first recorded incarnation, the song was called "Groupie (Superstar)", and was released in December 1969 as the B-side of the Delaney and Bonnie single "Comin' Home".
+Released by Atco Records in the United States and Atlantic Records in the rest of the world, the full credit on the single was "Delaney and Bonnie and Friends featuring Eric Clapton."

-"Comin' Home" reached number 84 on the US pop singles chart, although it achieved a peak of sixteen on the UK Singles Chart.
+"Comin' Home" reached number 84 on the US pop singles chart, although it achieved a peak of 16 on the UK Singles Chart.

-The original version finally surfaced on an album in 1972 when D&B Together was released, shortly before their marriage and collaboration ended.
-This version was also included as a bonus track on a 2006 reissue of the 1970 album Eric Clapton.
+The original version of "Superstar" finally surfaced in 1972, when the album D&B Together was released, shortly before Delaney and Bonnie's marriage and collaboration ended.
+That version was also included as a bonus track on a 2006 reissue of the 1970 album, Eric Clapton.

-Bonnie Bramlett later rerecorded the song on her 2002 solo album I'm Still the Same.
-Now using just the "Superstar" title, she rendered it this time as a very slow, piano-based torch song.
+Bonnie Bramlett later rerecorded the song on her 2002 solo album, I'm Still the Same.
+Using just the "Superstar" title, she rendered it as a very slow, piano-based torch song.